 Insuring agreement: This section summarizes the insurer’s agreement to pay covered claims.

-For a property policy, it will state the property covered and types of perils, or causes of loss, the policy covers.
+If you’re wondering which part of your property insurance policy will describe the perils, you’ve found the right place.
+For a property policy, the insuring agreement will state the property covered and types of perils, or causes of loss, the policy covers.

 In a liability policy, the insuring agreement describes the types of activities covered.